My first thought on the carnivore diet was, so you want to eat like your dog?!

-So, no. I don’t think you can do this regimen inexpensively.
+So, no. I don’t think you can do the carnivore diet on a budget.

-Here’s an example.
-The list for 7 days is short but expensive!
+Here’s an example shopping list for 7 days.
+It is short but expensive!

-This is a food list for a typical male in the 40’s who’s active.
+This is a carnivore diet food list for a typical male in the 40’s who’s active.
 I’m building this around four meals a day with some variety each day.